laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 ### pwd (Print Working Directory)

-**Theory:** Displays the absolute path of the current working directory.
+Displays the absolute path of the current working directory.
 Essential for understanding your location in the file system hierarchy.

 ```bash
 pwd
 ```
+---
 ### cd (Change Directory)

-**Theory:** Navigates between directories in the file system.
+Navigates between directories in the file system.
 Supports both absolute and relative paths.

 ```bash
 # Navigate to home directory